The Chart for Sea Limited (SE) Is Flashing Mixed Signals

-Sea Limited (NYSE:SE) went down by -7.38% from its latest closing price compared to the recent 1-year high of $285.00.
-The company’s stock price has collected -12.60% of loss in the last five trading sessions.
+Sea Limited (NYSE:SE) went up by 0.99% from its latest closing price compared to the recent 1-year high of $285.00.
+The company’s stock price has collected -1.67% of loss in the last five trading sessions.
 Press Release reported on 05/04/21 that Sea Limited to Report First Quarter 2021 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.